Frequently Asked Questions

 To become a Diplomate of the American Veterinary Dental College, additional training in veterinary anesthesia and pain management is required, since dentistry in animals can not be safely done without general anesthesia.
 Although there is always some small degree of risk to any patient (human or animal) undergoing general anesthesia, we take extraordinary measures to make anesthesia as safe as possible.
 First, a pre-operative physical examination and blood analysis is required of all patients prior to administration of anesthetic drugs.
 The results may affect which anesthetic or pain medication we use if liver or kidney malfunction is detected.

 In patients with heart abnormalities and in all older pets, an electrocardiogram is also performed before administration of general anesthesia.
-With the patient fully awake, small clips are attached to the animal's legs and an electrocardiogram is transmitted to a board certified veterinary cardiologist located near New York City.
-The cardiologist calls us back with their assessment within 20 minutes, confirming if your pet can be safely placed under general anesthesia or if a heart abnormality is detected.
+With the patient fully awake, small clips are attached to the animal's legs and an electrocardiogram is transmitted to a board certified veterinary cardiologist.
+The cardiologist provides a report with their assessment within 20 minutes, confirming if your pet can be safely placed under general anesthesia or if a heart abnormality is detected.

 Once we have determined that it is safe to proceed, your pet will receive an injection of a mild narcotic drug.
 This medication provides gentle sedation to relieve patient anxiety and alleviates any discomfort when the intravenous catheter is placed.
 All of our patients receive warmed, intravenous fluids before, during and after general anesthesia to maintain organ perfusion, and to assist with blood pressure maintenance.
 Once anesthetized, several monitoring devices are attached to the animal to permit continuous assessment of electrocardiogram, blood pressure, pulse rate, respiratory rate, body temperature and oxygen perfusion.